 How should you use energy gels?

-His lieutenant Richie Porte dropped back to the team car and collected gels.
+A great example of this was during the 2013 Tour de France.
+On the last climb, Chris Froome suffered from a hunger flat (hypoglycaemia, or low blood glucose levels), which could have resulted in losing minutes to his rivals.
+His lieutenant, Richie Porte, returned to the team car and collected energy gels.
 Chris took two gels, and the subsequent impact on his body and pedalling enabled him to limit his losses on the day.

 When should you take energy gels?